On the trace-zero doubly stochastic matrices of order 5

-In this section, we develop a method to determine the trace of product of two permutation matrices based on its cycle-types corresponding to a weighted digraph representation of a permutation matrix.
+In this section, we develop a method to determine the trace of the product of two permutation matrices based on its cycle types corresponding to a weighted digraph representation of a permutation matrix.
 For any permutation $\pi \in S_n$, the symmetric group of order $n$, the corresponding permutation matrix $P_{\pi}=(P_{ij})$ is defined as $P_{ij}=1$ if $j=\pi(i),$ and $0$ otherwise.
-First we review the notion of isomorphic weighted digraphs.
+First, we review the notion of isomorphic weighted digraphs.